Deathrow002/Go-Core-Bank/README.md

 # Follow the README in that directory
 ```

+---

+## Troubleshooting

+- **Service-to-service communication in Docker Compose:**
+  Use service names (e.g., `customer-service:8080`) instead of `localhost` for URLs between services.
+- **Connection refused errors:**
+  Ensure the target service is running and listening on `0.0.0.0`, and the correct environment variable is set.
+- **JWT errors:**
+  Ensure all services use the same `JWT_SECRET` and token format.

+---

 ## Future Services

 This architecture supports adding more banking microservices:
 - Transaction-Service
+- Distributed Message Queue Integration
 - Loan-Service
 - Card-Service
 - Notification-Service